tayruxin/tp/docs/UserGuide.md

 **Examples:**

-**Step 1.** You received an email from Microsoft inviting you to interview for a Frontend Developer role, which differs from the Software Engineer role you initially applied for.
+**Step 1.** You received an email from DSTA inviting you to interview for a Frontend Developer role, which differs from the Software Engineer role you initially applied for.
-To edit the company's information, type `edit 2 s/PI r/Frontend Developer`
+To edit the company's information, type `edit 3 s/PI r/Frontend Developer`

 ![EditDemo1.png](images/edit-command/EditDemo1.png)

-**Step 2.** The status and role of the 2nd company in the list is edited to be Pending Interview and Frontend Developer respectively.
+**Step 2.** The status and role of the 3nd company in the list is edited to be Pending Interview and Frontend Developer respectively.

 ![EditDemo2.png](images/edit-command/EditDemo2.png)